June's Birthstone the glorious Moonstone

 Perhaps the most captivating aspect of adularescence is its appearance of motion.
 The misty light seems to roll across the gem’s surface as you change the viewing angle.

 Other feldspar minerals can also show adularescence.
 One is a labradorite feldspar found mainly in Labrador, Canada.
 Another labradorite—found in Madagascar—has a multicolored adularescence over a light bodycolor.
 It’s known in the trade as rainbow moonstone, despite the fact that it’s actually a variety of labradorite rather than orthoclase.

 Moonstone is a variety of the feldspar-group mineral orthoclase.
 During formation, orthoclase and albite separate into alternating layers.
 When light falls between these thin layers it is scattered producing the phenomenon called adularescence.
 Adularescence is the light that appears to billow across a gem.
 Other feldspar minerals can also show adularescence including labradorite and sanidine

 According to Hindu mythology, moonstone is made of solidified moonbeams.
 Many other cultures also associate this gem with moonlight, and it’s easy to see why.
 Its internal structure scatters the light that strikes it, creating a phenomenon known as adularescence.
 The visual effect is reminiscent of the full moon shining through a veil of thin, high clouds.

 Legends say that moonstone brings good luck.
-Many believed that you could see the future if you held a moonstone in your mouth during a full moon.
+Many believed that you could see the future if you held a moonstone in your hand during a full moon.